 - Reduction in fatigue

-As you can see, these benefits can be paramount in relapse prevention, as it might reduce relapse rates in early recovery.
-Yoga could potentially help ease withdrawal symptoms and drugs or alcohol cravings.
+As you can see, these benefits can be paramount in relapse prevention, as they might reduce relapse rates in early recovery.
+Yoga could potentially help ease withdrawal symptoms and drug or alcohol cravings.
 Besides, yoga provides recovering addicts with a healthy outlet to cope and manage potential triggers and stressors.

 How Yoga Affects the Brain